waypointnda/waypoint/nda.md

   - have a need to know the _Confidential Information_ to advance the _Purpose_; and

-  -  have entered written confidentiality agreements with _Receiving Party_ that impose confidentiality obligations affording as much or more protection as those of this agreement that apply to the _Confidential Information_; and
+  - have entered into written confidentiality agreements with _Receiving Party_ that impose confidentiality obligations affording as much or more protection as those of this agreement that apply to the _Confidential Information_; and

 - legal and financial advisers providing services to _Receiving Party_ under confidentiality obligations imposed by law or professional rules (**Advisers**).